Art

 Art History courses may be used as electives in any program.

 Studio Art courses may be used as electives in any program, other than the Diploma in Engineering.
+(Studio Art courses do not fulfill the writing requirements for the Diploma in Engineering.)

-101 Introduction to Drawing I
+ART 101 Introduction to Drawing I

-102 Introduction to Drawing II
+ART 102 Introduction to Drawing II

-115 Introduction to Design
+ART 115 Introduction to Design

 This course focuses on design principles and elements such as unity, balance, repetition, line, shape, and colour.
 The course provides students with a vocabulary and working knowledge of visual communication.
 Students develop their visual problem-solving skills and explore their creativity through studio projects and class discussions.
 Three credits.

-125 Materials and Methods
+ART 125 Materials and Methods

-141 Art & Society I: From Caves to Cathedrals
+ART 141 Art & Society I: From Caves to Cathedrals

 Long before human beings developed written language, we were making works of art.
 This introductory survey examines art and architecture within the intellectual and social contexts of their historical production.
 It provides a working knowledge of the history of art from prehistory through Classical Greece and Rome, to the great cathedrals of the Medieval period.
-Students will begin to develop critical tools for studying visual culture, and achieve a deeper understanding of cultural history.
+Students will begin to develop critical tools for studying visual culture and achieve a deeper understanding of cultural history.
 Three credits.

-142 Art & Society II: From Renaissance to Revolution
+ART 142 Art & Society II: From Renaissance to Revolution

 This section of the art history survey begins with works of art and architecture of the Italian Renaissance, where new ideas (including the notion of genius) had major repercussions for the cultural and artistic history of subsequent periods, including the Baroque, Romanticism, the 20th century, and our contemporary era.
 Students will learn new ways of observing and interpreting art, enrich their appreciation of art and architecture, and further deepen their understanding of cultural and intellectual history.
 Three credits.